mph-/lcapy/doc/schematics.rst

 Problems
 ========

 - Circuitikz is a moving target and the components are often tweaked.
 This causes slight alignment problems.
+Please submit an issue (see :ref:`issues`).

 - Circuitikz does not correctly determine the bounding box for transistor text labels.
 A workaround is to draw a dummy component to extend the bounding box.

+- If the circuit is not drawn, use `cct.draw(debug=2)` to see what fails.

+- To determine the version of Circuitikz, use `cct.draw(debug=1)`.